pendle-finance/documentation/docs/information/resources/litepaper.md

 #### Future Yield Token (YT)

-Each YT token represents ownership of the future yield of the locked aLINK for a preset number of blocks.
+Each YT represents ownership of the future yield of the locked aLINK for a preset number of blocks.
 YT can be traded in the AMM, and the holder of the token receives aLINK yield as distributed by the base lending platform.

-At expiry, YT tokens have a value of zero.
-The holder of OT can then roll his position into a new YT expiry date or redeem the underlying asset.
+At expiry, YT have a value of zero.
+After expiry, only the OT is needed to redeem the underlying asset.

-YT tokens differ from each other according to underlying asset and expiry date.
+YT differ from each other according to underlying asset and expiry date.
 Tokens with the same underlying asset and expiry are fungible.

 #### Ownership Token (OT)

-OT tokens represent the underlying staked asset and are transferable.
-Only wallets holding OT and its corresponding YT token can withdraw the underlying asset deposited.
+OT represent the underlying staked asset and are transferable.
+Only wallets holding OT and its corresponding YT can withdraw the underlying asset deposited.

 ### Automated Market Maker (AMM) for Tokens with Time-Decay